Communio-Templorum/bylaws/Articles-of-Incorporation.md

 * [ ] Delineate qualifications for Members pursuant to [NC Statutes Chapter 55A, Article 6](https://www.ncleg.net/EnactedLegislation/Statutes/PDF/ByArticle/Chapter_55A/Article_6.pdf)
 * [ ] Add rules and responsbilities for Members pursuant to [NC Statutes Chapter 55A, Article 7](https://www.ncleg.net/EnactedLegislation/Statutes/PDF/ByArticle/Chapter_55A/Article_7.pdf)

-## 9. Patres Familias

-The title of "Pater Familias" may be conferred onto select Active Members to act as head of their household, regardless of sex, gender, or gender identity.

-Responsibilities include:

-* Performing the religious rites for the household
-* Teaching the children of the house in the ways of the Religio Romana
-* Honoring the Lar Familias, Penates, and Vesta

-Other qualifications and responsibilities for such title shall be outlined in the Bylaws.

 ## 10. Prohibited Activities